 Another important form of RFI consists of signals which are generated by each antenna.
 These signals are picked up by nearby antennas, or by the generating antenna's feed, and produce correlated signals in the visibility data.
-This form of RFI is especially important in the 90 cm and 500 cm bands when in the C and D configurations.
+This form of RFI is especially important in the 90 cm and 400 cm bands when in the C and D configurations.
 They appear at all multiples of 5 and 12.5 MHz - frequencies divisible by these numbers must be avoided.
 (It is this spectrum of RFI which limits our P-band bandwidth to 3.125 MHz.)
 Another family of RFI occurs at multiples of 100 kHz - these are much weaker and can be ignored for continuum work at 90 cm, but are important on many baselines at the 400 cm band.
-Another 'family' to avoid are multiple of 600 MHz.

-For L, C, K, and Q bands, observers should avoid using an L6 setting of 3760 or 3790 MHz, due to an internal birdie produced by those LO settings.
+For L, C, K, and Q bands, observers should avoid using an L6 (second LO) setting of 3760 or 3790 MHz, due to an internal birdie produced by those LO settings.
 For X and U bands, avoid using 3840 and 3810 MHz.
-The OBSERVE program is aware of these restrictions, so users should not inadvertantly fall victim to this problem.
+The OBSERVE and JObserve programs are aware of these restrictions, so users should not inadvertently fall victim to this problem.